V1n1v131r4/MIME-Confusion-Attack-on-Midori-Browser/README.md

 I hosted at http://joomla.sejalivre.org

-I downloaded and installed Browser Midori 0.5.1 on Windows 10 and simply accessed the page mentioned above.
+I downloaded and installed Browser Midori 0.5.1 on Windows 10 and simply accessed the page mentioned above on both browsers (Midori and IE).

 As shown, we find that the browser has no implementation against MIME confusion attacks